rust-lang/book/src/ch10-02-traits.md

 parameter list, and return type are close together, similar to a function without lots of trait bounds.

-### Returning Traits
+### Returning Types that Implement Traits

-We can use the `impl Trait` syntax in return position as well, to return something that implements a trait:
+We can use the `impl Trait` syntax in return position as well, to return a value of some type that implements a trait:

 ```rust,ignore
 fn returns_summarizable() -> impl Summary {